 With U.S. soldiers living together in close quarters, the army camps quickly became huge incubators for the influenza virus.
 On Oct.
 1, Army officials announced that 20,000 new cases had been reported in the camps during the previous 48 hours.
 While many of the cases were relatively mild with good prognosis for recovery, an increasing number were progressing to life-threatening pneumonia.
 Fort Dix in New Jersey was particularly hard hit.
 There, 61 soldiers had died from the disease.

-On Oct.
-1, the first influenza death occurred at Fort Snelling, where 42 cases of the disease were confirmed.
+The first influenza death in Minnesota occurred on Sept.
+30 at Fort Snelling, where 42 cases of the disease were confirmed.
 The University of Minnesota Hospital and the General Hospital in downtown Minneapolis were both reporting a surge in new cases.
 As the disturbing news began emanating from the area hospitals, local medical authorities began a concerted effort to educate members of the public about the steps they could take to avoid the flu — particularly if someone in their home was ill with the disease.

 Dr. H.W.
 Hill, the executive secretary of the Minneapolis Public Health Association, cautioned that ill individuals should be kept in bed as long as their temperature persisted.
 “So far as possible, every patient should have a separate bed,” Hill said.
 “One influenza patient may infect another with his particular complications and make the attack worse.
 Disinfect during the attack all discharges particularly from the nose and the mouth, handkerchiefs, bed linens and eating utensils.”